MatthewSchleder/imap-monitor/README.md

 We were told by the sales agent that people would take off work and refresh their emails all day, knowing that the email will be received some time through that day.
 Why would we click the refresh button all day when we have the power of python!

-Edit: The bot worked, we were the first of 76 people.
+Edit (March 11th, 2024): The bot worked, we were the first of 76 people.
 Cheers!

 ### Getting started